5 years ago when I stopped shopping and started my challenge to sew ‘everything’ for my girls, I had a list of things that were exempt:

 You will notice that Scout is not wearing the shorts that I planned to make, she was dead set on having a skirt in the octopus swimsuit fabric so that she could swim with her skirt on.
 To keep her happy, I rolled with it.

 I used the crosses fabric to test out a new Madeit pattern.
-A bomber jacket (with a sleeveless option) for kids to sew themselves.
 It’s work in progress but I’m very happy with the overall design.
-More about the bomber in a future blog post.
+More about this sweet gilet in a future blog post.

 Now, would you like my honest opinion about my experience with Spoonflower?